 Video: 1971 Cup Final, Gm7: Henri Richard lifts Habs

-1973: Bobby Orr of the Boston Bruins is named the winner of the Norris Trophy as the NHL's top defenseman for the sixth straight season.
+1973: Bobby Orr of the Boston Bruins wins the Norris Trophy as the NHL's top defenseman for the sixth straight season.
 It's the first time in League history that any player wins an individual award six times in a row.
 Orr ends 1972-73 with 29 goals and 101 points; Guy Lapointe of the Canadiens is second among defensemen in each category with 19 goals and 54 points.

 1978: The Canadiens' streak of 11 straight wins in the Final (Game 6 in 1973, sweeps in 1976 and 1977, and the first two games in 1978) ends when they lose 4-0 to the Bruins at Boston Garden in Game 3.
 Gerry Cheevers makes 16 saves for the eighth and final playoff shutout of his NHL career.
 Jean Ratelle sets up first-period goals by Gary Doak and Rick Middleton, and Peter McNab scores a goal and has an assist in the third.
 It's the first loss in the Final by the Canadiens since Game 5 in 1973.

 1990: Jari Kurri of the Edmonton Oilers turns 30 and celebrates by scoring three goals and assisting on two others in a 7-2 victory against the Bruins at Boston Garden in Game 2 of the Final.
 Kurri (briefly) becomes the NHL's all-time leading playoff goal scorer, passing longtime linemate Wayne Gretzky.
 He also becomes the second player in NHL history (after Gretzky) to have 200 playoff points.

 Video: Jari Kurri Gretzky's wingman during Oilers' dynasty